deebloo/redux-web-worker/README.md

 // Or if using bundle.
 // var createStore = Rw.createStore;

-var store = createStore((state, action) => {
+// the reduces is run in a new thread var store = createStore((state, action) => {
   switch(action.type) {
     case 'INCREMENT':